Good article Caleb—a valuable take on some of the forces that drive us.

 As these body language cues are so naturally ingrained within us, often the body language change alone is all that is required to shift the other two state components—even in other people… which brings us to

 At the whim of others—it should be obvious that our body language affects others, that is the role of empathy and situational awareness, if someone is coming at us with a knife then running is more appropriate than hugging.
-This can be extended and furthered by notion of what was called to me archetypical poses (although every NLP practitioner calls these something else, and I’m yet to find what their universal name is), which included the following:
+This can be extended and furthered by the notion of what some name Archetypical Poses (every NLP practitioner names these something else, and I’m yet to find what their official name is), which included these poses:

-- Joking gesture: Laughing smile, hands in that egyptian dance pose; used to undertone what you say as if it was a joke
+- Joking Pose: Laughing smile, hands in that egyptian dance pose; used to undertone what you say as if it was a joke

-- Begging gesture: Arms outstretched to waist level aligned with your hips, palms to the sky; used to influence someone’s pity
+- Begging Pose: Arms outstretched to waist level aligned with your hips, palms to the sky; used to influence someone’s pity

-- Safety gesture; Arms folded; used to protect vital organs communicating distrust—avoid this pose, unless cold, in which case, put arms underneath armpits, to diminish the threatening nature of it
+- Safety Pose: Arms folded; used to protect vital organs communicating distrust—avoid this pose, unless cold, in which case, put arms underneath armpits, to diminish the threatening nature of it

-- Thinking gesture; One hand on chin, elbow resting on other folded arm; used to show consideration, to take something seriously—valuable when wanting others to consider a point they may not otherwise consider
+- Thinking Pose: One hand on chin, elbow resting on other folded arm; used to show consideration, to take something seriously—valuable when wanting others to consider a point they may not otherwise consider

 Here is a NLP practitioner explaining and using some of them: